flecoqui/projects/_posts/2017-05-18-Mandarine.md

 ![](/images/2017-05-18-Mandarine/ui-6-2.png)

-4. If this word is present in any subtitle, the search list box is populated with all the subtile where this word has been pronounced.</p>
+4. If this word is present in any subtitle, the search list box is populated with all the subtitle where this word has been pronounced.</p>
 5. Select the subtitle in the list box and click on the button **Play Search**.</p>

 ![](/images/2017-05-18-Mandarine/ui-6-3.png)